chrisjbillington/git-nautilus-icons/README.md

 Here is what each possible file status looks like, as well as a few examples of what repositories may look like.
 Folders and repositories are marked with the status of their contents, with the 'worst' status in the index and work tree shown (not necessarily from the same file).
+For files deleted from the work tree, their status will only be visible via their parent directory, so this is how they are shown below.
 Repos are also marked with whether or not they are ahead of remote.

 ![alt tag](key.png)